Lexicon

 Thematic leave

 In order to better align work and private life or to care for a sick or terminally ill family member, your employees are entitled to thematic leave.
-There are three different kinds of thematic leave:
+There are four different kinds of thematic leave:

 • Parental leave